pallets-eco/flask-admin/doc/index.rst

     app.run()

 Here, both the *name* and *template_mode* parameters are optional.

-If you start this application and navigate to `http://localhost:5000/admin/ <http://localhost:5000/admin/>`_, you should see an empty "Home" page with a navigation bar on top, and the *name* that you specified.
+If you start this application and navigate to `http://localhost:5000/admin/ <http://localhost:5000/admin/>`_, you should see an empty page with a navigation bar on top.

 Adding Model Views
 ----------------------